mattrajca/NXTKit/README.markdown

         [comm release];
     }

-See the [NXT-Browser](https://github.com/mattrajca/NXT-Browser) project for a full, working sample which utilizes NXTKit.
+See the [NXT-Browser](https://github.com/mattrajca/NXT-Browser) project for a full, working sample that utilizes NXTKit.

 About Filenames
 ---------------

-All file names on the NXT can have a maximum length of 19 characters (15.3), and will be truncated when necessary.
+All filenames on the NXT can have a maximum length of 19 characters (15.3), and will be truncated when necessary.
 The following wildcards are also accepted:

     - Filename.Extension
     - *.(Extension)